My Complete Home Lab Setup

 Change Log for My Home Lab

 While the hardware above is what’s currently being used in my home lab, a lot of stuff has changed as the years have gone on.
-I try and keep up with the latest and greatest tech as it’s important for the entire WunderTech community, but I’ll list out some of the bigger changes below.
+I try to keep up with the latest and greatest tech as I think it’s important for me to stay up to date for future videos and articles, but I’ll list out some of the bigger changes below.